What to do

 TennisAylesbury & District League Most Improved Club 2004

-A thriving LTA affiliated tennis club exists in the village with two all-weather floodlit hard courts.
+An LTA affiliated tennis club exists in the village with two all-weather floodlit hard courts.
 Club sessions are held on Saturday and Sunday afternoons most of the year.
 Organised coaching sessions, friendly atmosphere, summer barbecues and tournaments.
-Seven teams competing in local leagues Mixed, Ladies, Mens and Vets.
+Various teams competing in local leagues Mixed, two Ladies, and Mens .
 All abilities welcome.

 Contact: Caroline Lane for membership details, Gary Brazier for coaching and general information.